All published articles of this journal are available on ScienceDirect.

 It is important to note that this study was conducted at the Dysmorphology Unit of the Children's Hospital of Rabat, Morocco, and the results may not be universally applicable.
 Future research should investigate the long-term outcomes for children with Down syndrome in mainstream schools, including academic performance, social integration, and overall well-being.
 Further exploration into the factors influencing parental decision-making regarding educational settings for their children with Down syndrome would also provide a deeper understanding of these complexities.

 In summary, this study adds to the growing body of literature on inclusive education for children with Down syndrome.
 It emphasizes the crucial role of inclusive education in supporting both academic and social development, regardless of the severity of disabilities.
-The high expectations of parents for mainstream education highlight the importance of societal integration and socialization.
+Parents' high expectations for mainstream education highlight the importance of societal integration and socialization.
 Moving forward, continued advocacy for inclusive education policies and practices is essential to support the educational and social inclusion of children with Down syndrome and other disabilities.

 AUTHORS’ CONTRIBUTIONS